miroslavvidovic/bash-powerline/README.md

 * Git branch: display "⇣" symbol and the difference in the number of commits when the current branch is behind of remote (see screenshot)
 * Color code for the previously failed command
 * Fast execution (no noticable delay)
+* Display different symbol for the root user

 ## Installation